flpeters/balena-minecraft-server/README.md

 **NOTE:** You can also change your SCP password by setting the `SCP_PASSWORD` Environment Variable within balenaCloud.
 On the left, simply click on “Device Variables” and then click the “Add Variable” button.
 Give it a name of `SCP_PASSWORD`, and set the value to your password.

-## Connect to another Wifi :satellite:

-balenaMinecraftServer has wifi-connect integrated.
-You can use it for taking the Pi everywhere.
-If you want to read more is here the link to the programm: https://github.com/balena-io/wifi-connect (There is explained how it works.)

 ## Change hostname
 You can change the hostname by defining the DEVICE_HOSTNAME Environment Variable within balenaCloud.